Bodyancheq/Exam-task/README.md

 Numbers dont match

 The program uses BREAK keyword.
 The point of my program is to find the highest number that is divisible by  7 and not by 49 and to find the highest nubmer that is not divisible by 7.
-The number is divisible by 49 when the are at least two numbers that are divisible by 7 or 1 that is divisible by 49.
+The multiplication is divisible by 49 when the are at least two numbers that are divisible by 7 or 1 that is divisible by 49.
 On each iteration I will match my current number with max number from previous iterations and compare it to my multiplication that is stored in variable M.